lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.43 Audience with the king ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Philia's title [Trivia Queen], Woodrow's title [Original King of Trivia]    |

+This event is triggered when speaking with a young boy near the Northern entrance of Harmentz.
+He will quiz both Philia and Woodrow on their knowledge of the Phandarian King, leading to them earning their titles.
+They are quite impressed with the child's knowledge.

 ![](stahn-guide/sub067_1.png)
+▲ There's a fight with the list below bandits, prepare yourself before entering Straylize Forest.

 ---